BorhanRN/Try-It/README.md

 ### User Stories

-- As a user, I want to be able to add an item entry to my journal
+- As a user, I want to be able to add an item entry to my journal with necessary ratings and descriptions
-- As a user, I want to be able to give the item necessary ratings and descriptions
+- As a user, I want to be able to view previously made entries
-- As a user, I want to be able to update my item entry and have it show past logs
+- As a user, I want to be able to remove an item entry to my journal
-- As a user, I want to be able to group similar item entries into a single category or "chapter" (keeping the journal theme)
+- As a user, I want to be able to update my item entry